OWASP/wstg/Testing for APIs.md

 | 405           | Method Not Allowed    | Invalid method or unknown method used                                                                  |
 | 500           | Internal Server Error | Server failed to process request due to an internal error                                              |

-HTTP headers are used in request and reponses.
+HTTP headers are used in requests and responses.
-While making API request, Content-Type header is used and is set to application/JSON, because message body contains JSON data format.
+While making API requests, Content-Type header is used and is set to `application/json` because the message body contains JSON data format.

 JSON authentication types are based on: